-My Life in Recovery can be used as a 12-week continuing care lesson plan or self-paced program.
+My Life in Recovery can be used as a 12-week continuing care lesson plan, as the basis for a book study group or sober coaching program, or as an individual self-paced program.
 Recovery professionals, peer counselors, sponsors, and individuals new to recovery will all find it to be an immensely useful and practical tool for building a strong and solid recovery.
 Read more about the workbook and see the table of contents.

 ▪ ▪ ▪ ▪ ▪